Find Affordable College Courses

 Providence, RI

-Providence College ranked #10 on this year’s Best Value Foreign Languages & Linguistics Schools in the New England Region list.
-Located in the medium-sized city of Providence, Providence is a private not-for-profit school with a small student population.
+Providence College landed the #10 spot in the 2023 rankings for the best value foreign languages and linguistics programs.
+Located in the city of Providence, Providence is a private not-for-profit college with a small student population.

 The average tuition and fees for an out-of-state undergraduate student at Providence are $55,988 a year.
 While working on their degree, foreign languages and linguistics majors at Providence accumulate an average of around $27,000 in student debt.